Sweet and feminine details in white, pink, and blue create a dreamy bedroom for any little girl.

 Transitioning your little one from a nursery to a bedroom all their own is a task that is always full of emotion.
 While it’s fun and exciting to reach this milestone, it’s also a little sad to pack away your baby’s crib, mobile, and all of those other sweet details that have been around since the newborn stage.

 Lately, I’ve been embracing these feelings, while we begin transitioning Ella from a nursery to a bedroom of her own.
 She’s so excited to make this leap and officially become a big girl.
 I’ve been including Ella in the design process, just like I did when we transitioned Zoe to a bedroom (see her toddler bedroom here), and listening to all of her ideas and suggestions.
 Now, depending on your budget and your child’s imagination, it’s not always feasible to incorporate everything they are hoping for.
 Or maybe you simply want to let your child have input while keeping the design of their bedroom in line with the rest of your home.
 Start by creating a design plan based on their suggestions and then provide multiple options for pieces that will really reflect their personalities, like art, bedding, and accessories.
 This will let your little one still help make decisions while keeping the overall design and budget within reason.
+If you’re looking for even more help, see our tips for designing and decorating a kid’s bedroom here.

-Likely for us, Ella’s biggest request has been in regards to colour.
+Luckily for us, Ella’s biggest request has been in regards to colour.
 Her nursery is currently a beautiful shade of purple (see her nursery here), but she’s been very insistent that she wants a pink and blue bedroom.
 That’s a pretty easy request for us because it simply comes down to paint and swapping out the rug in her room (which will conveniently be passed down to Zoe, but more on that later!).
 Other than the colour she hasn’t asked for anything specific, so I started designing a bedroom that I felt fit her sweet personality.

 get the look